 There are a few simple ways to boost humidity.
-One of the easiest is to group several plants together.
+One of the easiest methods I like to use is to group several plants together.
 When plants are placed close to each other, they create a microclimate.
 As the plants transpire, humidity levels in the air around them increase naturally.

-You may also set your Parlor palm plant containers on humidity trays or dishes filled with pebbles.
+Another option is to set your Parlor palm plant containers on humidity trays (via Amazon) or dishes filled with pebbles.
 Add water to the dish and place the container on top.
 As the water evaporates, the air around the Parlor palm plant grows more humid.

 For a bigger boost when indoor humidity levels are 50% or below in the rest of the house, try a humidifier instead.

-Desktop-sized humidifiers are an excellent choice for individual or small groups of moisture-loving plants.
+Desktop-sized humidifiers (via Amazon) are an excellent choice for individual or small groups of moisture-loving plants.
 Larger humidifiers may be needed for extensive collections of houseplants.

 In the growing season, typically warm spring and summer months, don’t let your Parlor palm plant get overheated.
 Avoid placing it near heat vents or radiators.